Chart Color Schemes

 Educational attainment in Hope Valley - Modbury aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 25.8% for residents aged 15+, surpassing the SA4 region average of 19.8%.
+The area's educational profile is notable regionally, with university qualification rates at 25.8% among residents aged 15+, surpassing the SA4 region average of 19.8%.
 Bachelor degrees are most prevalent at 17.4%, followed by postgraduate qualifications (6.5%) and graduate diplomas (1.9%).
-Vocational credentials are also prominent, with 34.1% of residents aged 15+ holding such qualifications - advanced diplomas at 10.6% and certificates at 23.5%.
+Vocational credentials are also prominent, with 34.1% of residents aged 15+ holding them - advanced diplomas comprise 10.6% and certificates make up 23.5%.

 Educational participation is high, with 25.8% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 5.8% in tertiary education, and 5.4% pursuing secondary education.
-A total of 7 schools operate within Hope Valley - Modbury, educating approximately 3,351 students.
-Hope Valley - Modbury demonstrates typical Australian school conditions (ICSEA: 1030) with balanced educational opportunities.
-The educational mix includes 3 primary, 2 secondary, and 2 K-12 schools.
+Seven schools operate within Hope Valley - Modbury, educating approximately 3,351 students.
+The area's schools demonstrate typical Australian school conditions (ICSEA: 1030) with balanced educational opportunities.
+The educational mix includes three primary, two secondary, and two K-12 schools.

 Frequently Asked Questions - Education